Periodic vs. Perpetual Inventory Systems – Pros & Cons of Each

 Pros of Periodic Inventory Systems

-There are various benefits and drawbacks of a periodic inventory system are outlined below.
+There are various benefits and drawbacks of a periodic inventory method are outlined below.

 Lower Start-up Costs